-On a normal day, I usually manage to put on mascara, face lotion containing sunscreen, and a little powder before a child needs something.
+Normally, I manage to put on mascara, face lotion containing sunscreen, and a little powder before a child needs something.
 On that particular morning in June, my husband was graciously taking care of the kids so I could spend a little more time getting ready.

-But in this case, those added moments staring in the mirror weren’t doing me any favors.
+But those added moments staring in the mirror weren’t doing me any favors.
 I was certainly NOT feeling pretty, no matter how many times I changed my clothes or makeup.

 Instead, I was doing something very unproductive; sinking into the pit of self-loathing.
-I was annoyed with myself and my lack of exercise, healthy eating, and the realization that my body is simply DIFFERENT than it used to be.
+I was annoyed with myself and my lack of exercise and healthy eating.
+Furthermore, I didn’t want to accept the truth; my body is simply different than it used to be.

-I’m sad to admit that this problem didn’t start that day – it was bigger.
-Let me tell you how I got to this point.
-This moment was several weeks in the making.
+I’m sad to admit that this problem didn’t start that day.
+No, it was bigger.
+This moment didn’t just spring up out of nowhere, it was several weeks in the making.

 During the weeks before our trip, I searched my closet and several stores for the perfect outfit.
 I was supposed to wear something navy, white, and/or khaki.
 Sounds simple, right?
 I had 3 tops, and own 2 pairs of white pants and several pairs of khakis.

 These clothes are all in ‘new’ condition, but were all purchased before our second child (some before our first).
 I like them, but frankly, I felt like they didn’t like me!
-They no longer FIT as they did when they were purchased – a common problem these days and the reason why I wear the same few outfits over and over despite having a full closet.
+They no longer fit as they did when they were purchased.
+Can you relate?
+It seems to be a common problem for moms.
+It’s also the reason reason why I wear the same outfits over and over despite having a full closet.

-After finding new clothes in the store also didn’t fit as I desired, I decided it was a problem with me, and resorted to wearing Spanx under my pants.
+After finding new clothes also didn’t fit as desired, I decided it was a problem with me.
+I did what any logical woman would do and resorted to wearing Spanx under my pants.
 You know, to just make something I had ‘WORK’.

-So as I stared into the mirror in June, I was squeezed into spanx (which are NOT physically comfortable), in order to ‘FEEL’ comfortable in my BRAIN, in a navy shirt and khaki pants.
+As I stared into the mirror in June, I was squeezed into spanx, which if you’ve worn them, you know are simply not physically comfortable.
+All this in an effort to ‘feel‘ comfortable in my skin.

 I thought this strategy would give me peace of mind so I could relax during photos.

 I could hardly breathe.
-But at least I wasn’t having to focus so hard on sucking in my stomach?
+At least I wasn’t having to focus so hard on sucking in my stomach?

 I can’t take credit for those words.
 You see, I was getting ready in my niece’s childhood bedroom.
 We were staying at her parent’s home.
 She is an amazing woman, niece and friend.
-She wrote these WISE words long ago.
+They’re her words to encourage herself, and now, me.